"She was so kind, caring, and calm. Hiring Julie is one of the best decisions we ever made!" - Sasha Lewis Asumaa

 Julie began her training as a birth doula in 2014 and since has worked alongside her team members at many area hospitals.
 She is a certified Stillbirthday bereavement and birth doula.
 Julie furthered her education in early 2017 when she trained as childbirth instructor of the Lamaze 6 Healthy Birth Practices.

-Accepting inquires for birthdays in 2017 and 2018 in Atlanta, Columbus, and Tyrone
+Accepting inquires for birthdays in Atlanta, Columbus, and Tyrone

 Julie lives in Senoia, 1 hour south of downtown Atlanta, and serves the metro area in-between: Fayetteville, Peachtree City, and Newnan.
 She can also easily get to Columbus and Macon, GA.
 Her interview location is Starbucks at The Avenue, 316 City Circle, Suite 1300, Peachtree City, GA 30269.
 Julie supports birthdays at the following hospitals: